Meet the Staff

 Outside of work, PeiNng is the mother of one biracial and bilingual child.
 In her free time, she enjoys exploring different cultures through food and traveling or contemplating her next trip, doing hot yoga, dancing salsa and gardening.

-Vanessa’s professional interests include: the impact of immigration, relationship issues (specifically break ups), implications of intersectionality, depression, anxiety, self-esteem, college adjustment, homesickness and mindfulness.
+Vanessa’s professional interests include: the impact of immigration, relationship issues (interpersonal + intrapersonal), implications of intersectionality, depression, first generation, stress, anxiety, self-esteem, college adjustment, homesickness and mindfulness.

-Outside of work, Vanessa’s interests include: speaking Spanglish, watching anime, spinning, architecture and design, collecting crystals, transcendental meditation, gaming, listening to music, collecting records, watching basketball, going to concerts, thrifting, watching films, traveling and trying new food.
+Outside of work, Vanessa’s interests include: speaking Spanglish, anime, architecture and design, healing crystals, astrology, transcendental meditation, gaming, tarot, listening to music, collecting records, coffee, basketball, concerts, fashion, film, traveling and trying new food.

 Jon’s professional interests include: wellness, mindfulness, psychodynamics of medications, addictions and sports psychology.